Vibrio harveyi: Quorum sensing

 Groups of V. harveyi bacteria communicate by quorum sensing to coordinate the production of bioluminescence and virulence factors.
 Quorum sensing was first studied in V. fischeri (now Aliivibrio fischeri), a marine bacterium that uses a synthase (LuxI) to produce a species-specific autoinducer (AI) that binds a cognate receptor (LuxR) that regulates changes in expression.
 Coined "LuxI/R" quorum sensing, these systems have been identified in many other species of Gram-negative bacteria.
 Despite its relatedness to A. fischeri, V. harveyi lacks a LuxI/R quorum-sensing system, and instead employs a hybrid quorum-sensing circuit, detecting its AI through a membrane-bound histidine kinase and using a phosphorelay to convert information about the population size to changes in gene expression.
 Since their identification in V. harveyi, such hybrid systems have been identified in many other bacterial species.
 Qrr RNA molecules are responsible for controlling regulator translation, repressing and promoting factors dependent on cell density.
 V. harveyi uses a second AI, termed autoinducer-2 or AI-2, which is unusual because it is made and detected by a variety of different bacteria, both Gram-negative and Gram-positive.
 Thus, V. harveyi has been instrumental to the understanding and appreciation of interspecies bacterial communication.

+Previous research has characterized this quorum sensing (QS) system in V. harveyi as a "parallel circuit" due the system's architecture where multiple chemical signals are integrated to coordinate the production of bioluminescence.
+Other studies have underlined the coordination of this multi-channel signal transduction cascade with bacterial collective behaviors, such as virulence.
+Yet, this system appears to function with unique nuances when observed in vivo.

+The three-channel sensory architecture

+V. harveyi utilizes three distinct autoinducers (AIs) and three cognate membrane-bound receptors, all functioning in parallel, in order to channel information into a singular shared regulatory pathway:

+System 1 (Intraspecies)

+This system uses HAI-1 (Harveyi-Autoinducer 1), an acyl-homoserine lactone (AHL) produced by LuxM and detected by LuxN.
+This signal enables communication between V. harveyi members.

+System 2 (Interspecies)

+This system used AI-2 (Autoinducer 2), a furanosyl borate diester produced by LuxS and detected by the LuxPQ complex.
+This "universal signal" is both produced and detected by many different bacterial species, thus facilitating interspecies communication.

+System 3 (Intrageneric)

+This system uses CAI-1 (Cholerae-Autoinducer 1), produced by CqsA and detected by the CqsS sensor.
+This signal is shared among members of the Vibrio genus, thus enabling them to monitor the composition of the surrounding community.

+Mechanisms: signal transduction & integration

+While many bacteria use QS, V. harveyi is unique in how it processes these distinct signals, as it's done via a complex receptor phosphorelay system.
+This system operates differently depending on cell density: